The Methodology

 Approach

 Slope is computed from the GMTED2010 1 km global mean elevation product (Danielson & Gesch 2011, USGS OFR 2011–1073) using Horn's algorithm (Horn 1981, Proc.
 IEEE 69:14) and aggregated as cell-mean to the 30 km analysis grid.
 The resulting continuous slope-in-degrees raster is scored as a piecewise-linear suitability ramp: ≤ 4° → 1.0 (flat to gently undulating, fully habitable for any settlement or agriculture); ≥ 30° → 0 (steeply mountainous, hard cliff — structurally infeasible for sustained settlement); linear interpolation in between.
-The earlier 3-class FAO/UNESCO scheme (Soils Bulletin 32) used 8°/16° breakpoints, which over-penalised mid-slopes where settlement remains common (Cohen & Small 1998, PNAS 95:14009 documents the cell-mean masking effect).
-The 30° cliff is the more defensible engineering limit.
+An earlier 3-class split used roughly 8%/16% slope-class boundaries (≈ 8° / 16°), which over-penalised mid-slopes where settlement remains common; the single 30° cliff is the more defensible engineering limit for sustained settlement.
 Topography is time-invariant across all epochs.

 Methodology Sources